dtang04/advent_of_code_2024/README.md

 ### Info
 * Directories are separated by day.
 AoC 2024 has 25 days total.
-* Each directory should have the corresponding input file.
+* Each directory only has the source code, and not the puzzle inputs.
 * To run a file, simply use `python <filename.py>`.
 * Most solutions should not require importing external Python libraries.